- When and how often is the FMHPI released?

 - How is the national index constructed?

 Freddie Mac aggregates the state-level indices in FMHPI to a national index using weights based on the estimated property value underlying active Freddie Mac loans.
-Freddie Mac portfolio weights equal the estimated property value underlying active Freddie Mac loans in the one- to four-family portfolio (including PUDs and condominiums) as of December 31 of the previous year.
+Freddie Mac portfolio weights equal the estimated property value underlying active Freddie Mac loans in the one- to four-family portfolio (including planned unit developments (PUDs) and condominiums) as of December 31 of the previous year.
 Portfolio weights are recalculated early in each calendar year, according to the prior end-of-year active loan portfolio.
 Updated weights are then applied to all index values, not just those of the prior year.

-The National FMHPI measures the average appreciation of house values within the currently active Freddie Mac portfolio.
+The national FMHPI measures the average appreciation of house values within the currently active Freddie Mac portfolio.

 - Is the FMHPI seasonally adjusted?